backstage/backstage/plugins/graphql-common/api-report.md

 import { Application } from 'graphql-modules';
 import DataLoader from 'dataloader';
 import { getDirective } from '@graphql-tools/utils';
-import { GraphQLContext as GraphQLContext_2 } from '@backstage/plugin-graphql-common';
 import { GraphQLError } from 'graphql';
 import { GraphQLFieldConfig } from 'graphql';
 import { GraphQLNamedType } from 'graphql';